Multisensory Reading Clinic

 c.
 Most reading teachers or reading tutors nowadays are teaching online.
 Check if your child's tutor is giving him the correct instruction.
 The English language is based on elemental sounds therefore he must learn the sounds of the English language correctly, or else he would have a problem connecting the sounds for reading and spelling.
 Check if the tutor is adding the short vowel a sound to the sounds of the following letters: c, k, d, f, g, j, l, m, n, r, s, t, and v, such as /ma/ and /na/ because there is NO /a/ to these sounds.

 d.
-While learning to read and spell depends on the capacity of the student to learn, and the beginning lesson must be based on the findings of the reading assessment, there MUST be an improvement of your child’s reading and spelling skills, within, at least, the 15 (hours) sessions for one-to-one instruction.
-Typically, if the tutor is teaching simple one-syllable words like bag, tag, and wag, to a child with very mild dyslexia, who has just started learning to how to read and spell, and who already knows the basic sounds of the 26 letters of the alphabet, then, he should be able to read all similar words within this concept within an hour of the lesson even if he has not seen the words such as ag, cag, gag, dag, hag, nag, mag, rag, jag, yag, zag., etc. and if that child also knows how the sounds of the basic 26 letters of the alphabet look like, he should also be able to spell them without a problem because these words follow the rules of the English language or else, you've hired the wrong tutor-- the ultimate guide for finding an effective reading teacher!
+While learning to read and spell depends on the capacity of the student to learn, and the beginning lesson must be based on the findings of the reading assessment, there MUST be an improvement of your child’s reading and spelling skills, within, at least, the 15 (hours) sessions for a one-to-one instruction.
+Typically, if the tutor is teaching simple one-syllable words like bag, tag, and wag, to a child with a very mild dyslexia, who has just started learning to how to read and spell, and who already knows the basic sounds of the 26 letters of the alphabet, then, he should be able to read all similar words within this concept within an hour of the lesson even if he has not seen the words such as ag, cag, gag, dag, hag, nag, mag, rag, jag, yag, zag., etc. and if that child also knows how the sounds of the basic 26 letters of the alphabet look like, he should also be able to spell them without a problem because these words follow the rules of the English language or else, you've hired the wrong tutor-- the ultimate guide for finding an effective reading teacher!

 e.
 If your child cannot read and spell the words above, your tutor is not giving him strategies, rules, and techniques to better your child and if the tutor is only reading words, sentences, and paragraphs with or to your child, then she is NOT teaching your child to read and spell but are only helping him to memorize words and you too can do that, for free... in the comfort of your own home.